ahmadshuraih/LB-Tester/readme.md

 > tester.addTestObjectList(testObjectList2); //Add the given list to the current list

+### Set the test warm up settings
+> tester.setWarmUp(testObject, 100); //testObject is a TestObject to warm up with, 100 is the warm up rounds total

 ## 4. Run tests

 To run the tests call the function startTest() from tester object as follow: